What parents need to know

 Is it any good?

-Although it often feels like it's moving at a slow pace and gets repetitive with multiple shots of apathetic teens reluctantly participating in drills, Web Junkie manages to capture how essential communication is to fostering relationships with others.
+The film often feels like it's moving at a slow pace and gets repetitive with multiple shots of apathetic teens reluctantly participating in drills.
+But Web Junkie does manage to capture how essential communication is to fostering relationships with others.
 While the boys brag about the various destructive habits they've engaged in -- like playing World of Warcraft for 300 hours straight or spending more than $8,500 on a game -- one parent thoughtfully states, "As parents, we fail to make friends with our own child," acknowledging that they may be partly responsible for why their kids return to the Internet day after day.

 Some of the film's most tragic moments occur during the group therapy sessions, in which parents reveal how heartbroken they are to have lost their sons to virtual reality, and the boys mention that their parents care about them.
 Web Junkie doesn't answer what happens to these teens after they leave the rehabilitation center, but hopefully the time they spend there creates the opportunity for honest, open communication.